hassanpour/QMSS_G4063--Digital-Methods-for-the-Social-Sciences/lectures/lecture6.md

 #### Intro

+1. Sample Visualizations from the first assignment,
-1. Sample Visualizations, summary of the last session
+2. Summary of the last session
 2. Review of network parameters
+ ..1.
+Diameter of a given graph (G)
+ ..2 Average degree
+ ..3.
+Averagre clustering coefficient

 #### D3 Network Visualziations, cont.
 1. D3 programming exercise for adding labels to the network diagram (binding, reading data)